 Canine Freestyle is a creative interaction of obedience and trick behaviors combined with music and pulled together with choreography.
 Beginning freestyle emphasizes the dog/handler bond, teaching behaviors to the dogs and exposure to simple choreography.
 Behaviors are taught from the ground up and each behavior builds to more advanced behaviors as the team progresses and increases its understanding for both the handler and dog.
 No dance experience is required on the part of the handler.
 The Freestyle community is a small group of people interested in “dancing with their dogs”.
 Because the community is small, the classes offered vary with the needs of the students.
 Not all classes will be offered every cycle.
 Prerequisites are required for each level of Freestyle.
-Levels may be combined to better serve the students (i.e. Advanced/Intermediate Freestyle).
+Levels may be combined to better serve the students.

 Click to Contact Freestyle Class Registration

 HOTC"s freestyle group, the Canine Co-Motion Freestylers, compete through WCFO (World Canine Freestyle Organization) and perform in the community and North Alabama region for civic groups, schools at all age levels, churches, senior groups, city-sponsored activities, and other groups that enjoy the interaction of talented and well-prepared dogs, handlers, costumes, foot-tapping/hand-clapping music.
 Handlers are encouraged to develop routines when their dogs and have achieved basic skills and are moving toward more advanced behaviors.
 Freestyle is an audience-driven sport.
 One of our goals is to share the bond of dog/human teams performing to appear as if they are dancing.
-You may request more information on our performances via our Contact Us page.
+You may request more information on our performances via the Contact Us webpage.